 In the Southeast, the new rules mean that utilities should rethink the many thousands of megawatts of gas fueled combined cycle power plants that they have proposed in recent and ongoing integrated resource plans.
 For example, it was reported early this year that TVA, Duke, and Georgia Power have collectively proposed more than 16,000 megawatts of new gas power capacity, and SACE’s internal analysis shows that there is much more than this in early planning stages.
 In fact, the major utilities in our region are proposing to build more new fossil gas power capacity than any other utilities in the country: TVA has the most aggressive plan through 2028, with Duke having the largest planned gas build overall, most of which is set to go online in the late 2020s and early 2030s.
 The majority of planned new gas capacity in the Southeast is combined cycle plants, which can run 80-90% of the time and would fall into the base load category with the most stringent emission standard.
 However, many of the other new units planned in the Southeast are combustion turbines, which would probably fit into the low or intermediate load categories.

-To explore further how the new power plant carbon rules will affect the Southeast, please join us on our webinar on May 7 at 1:00 pm ET.
-We will be joined by Carrie Jenks, Executive Director of the Harvard Law School Environmental & Energy Law Program, to unpack the new rules, and SACE Research Director Maggie Shober will discuss regional context for the Southeast, including our major utilities’ current energy portfolios and proposals, such as Duke Energy, Southern Company, TVA, and Dominion Energy South Carolina.
+To explore further how the new power plant carbon rules will affect the Southeast, you can watch a recording of our webinar from May 7 at 1:00 pm ET.
+Carrie Jenks, Executive Director of the Harvard Law School Environmental & Energy Law Program, joined us to unpack the new rules, and SACE Research Director Maggie Shober discussed regional context for the Southeast, including our major utilities’ current energy portfolios and proposals, such as Duke Energy, Southern Company, TVA, and Dominion Energy South Carolina.